New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Radio- and UV-based SFR

 \subsection{SFR in each GRB host}

 We summarize the UV-derived and radio-derived SFRs for the four GRBs in the following subsections.
+Note that the $\mathrm{SFR_{unobscured}}$ signifies the uncorrected, UV-based SFR derived from the rest-frame UV luminosity.
 Using the VLA observations, we obtain an estimate of the total SFR ($\mathrm{SFR_{total}}$), independent of assumptions on the dust extinction (in the line of sight or otherwise).
 We also compare the observed ratio $\mathrm{SFR_{total}/SFR_{unobscured}}$ for our GRB hosts with the same ratio for star-forming galaxies with a similar stellar mass at a redshift range $z \sim 2 - 2.5$, as derived from the CANDELS survey \citep{whitaker2017constant} and summarize this in Figure \ref{fig:SFR_vs_Mstar}.